ATOMNFT/Pwny-Trainer/README.md

 2. **Upload the sketch** to your ESP32 device using the Arduino IDE.

 3. **Run your Pwnagotchi** Run the pwnagotchi in AI mode alongside the ESP32 trainer to start improving its skills!

+## Using Training_Block plugin

+The Training_Block plugin is to be uploaded to your pwnagotchi in the respected location of plugins.
+After uploading the plugin add "main.plugins.Training_Block.enabled = true" to your config.toml file without the quotes though and save it.
+Reupload your config.toml and reboot the pwnagotchi.

 ## License